 GMAT Sample Papers

 Solving GMAT sample papers regularly helps candidates understand the different types of questions.
 Candidates can utilize free resources like demo classes, preparation apps, and websites to practice sample papers.
-Many GMAT books include effective GMAT practice questions with answers for better practices.
+Many GMAT books include effective GMAT practice questions with answers for better practice.

 FAQs

 Ques.
-Which is harder, GRE or GMAT?
+Which is harder, the GRE or GMAT?

 Ans.
 The GMAT will be easier if the candidate excels in math and has weaker verbal skills, while the GRE will be the easier exam if verbal and writing skills are stronger than mathematical abilities.